REMEDY : BNSSG referral pathways & Joint Formulary

 HIV positive: if the patient is not already under care of HIV services, refer to NBT HIV Specialist Nurses (email: Brecon.nurses@nhs.net) for CD4 count, Viral load and cerebral lymphoma screen in the first instance – may need referral to Cognitive Neurology after this.

 Normal Pressure Hydrocephalus: rapid onset of cognitive decline which may be associated with gait abnormalities and/or urinary incontinence is suggestive of NPH.
-Urgent brain imaging (CT or MRI) may be suggestive of diagnosis but is not diagnostic so consider urgent referral to neurosurgeons via eRS RAS.
+Urgent brain imaging (CT or MRI) may be suggestive of diagnosis but is not diagnostic so consider referral to neurosurgeons via eRS RAS.

 Obstructive Sleep Apnoea: OSA can be a reversible cause of cognitive decline so should be investigated if concerns.